honeycombio/refinery/config.md

 ### `APIKey`

-APIKey is the API key to use when sending logs to Honeycomb.

-This is the API key to use for Refinery's logs when sending them to Honeycomb.
+APIKey is the API key used to send Refinery's logs to Honeycomb.

 It is recommended that you create a separate team and key for Refinery logs.

 - Not eligible for live reload.
 - Type: `string`
 - Example: `SetThisToAHoneycombKey`
+- Environment variable: `REFINERY_HONEYCOMB_LOGGER_API_KEY, REFINERY_HONEYCOMB_API_KEY`

 ### `Dataset`

 Dataset is the dataset to which logs will be sent.

-Specifies the Honeycomb dataset to which logs will be sent.
+Only used if `APIKey` is specified.

 - Not eligible for live reload.
 - Type: `string`